-- To reduce runoff and potential flood risk through sustainable strategic planning and soil resource management; - To further reduce existing flood risk within Cinderford through careful design and incorporating flood management features (e.g. providing betterment on floodplain storage); - The opportunity to maintain a constant flow in Cinderford Brook resulting in improved water quality and biodiversity; - To enhance the quality of the water environment including wetland resources for wildlife; - The chance to use SUDS at the college and other development locations at the site to create this constant flow rate; - The potential to use water from the existing wet clay mining pits in the area for non-potable water uses; - The opportunity to divert waste water from the site and possibly other water users in the area to the works at Blakeney (via new sewerage infrastructure); and - Through promoting waste minimisation during the demolition and construction works, it may be possible to reduce the waste going to landfill, thereby reducing the potential leachate emissions to surface and groundwater.
+- To reduce runoff and potential flood risk through sustainable strategic planning and soil resource management; - To further reduce existing flood risk within Cinderford through careful design and incorporating flood management features (e.g. providing betterment on floodplain storage); - To return to flow patterns which reflect those which would naturally occur.
+To ensure variability through the flow regime; - To enhance the quality of the water environment including wetland resources for wildlife; - The chance to use SUDS at the college and other development locations at the site to create this constant flow rate; - The potential to use water from the existing wet clay mining pits in the area for non-potable water uses; - The opportunity to divert waste water from the site and possibly other water users in the area to the works at Blakeney (via new sewerage infrastructure); and - Through promoting waste minimisation during the demolition and construction works, it may be possible to reduce the waste going to landfill, thereby reducing the potential leachate emissions to surface and groundwater.